properhorse/grainfather_process/README.md

  - Remove the neoprene coating for cooling.
  - Circulate back into the machine to hit the desired temp. by adjusting the cool water flow/temp and pump speed.
  - Pump it out to the fermentation bucket.
-Don't aeriate it too much.
+Don't aerate it too much.
  - Add yeast and seal it with an air-lock.

 Cleaning: